RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/api/feature-management-intro.md

 `Feature Management` reponsabilities:

-* Create, patch or Delete data references,
+* Create (directly or by reference), patch or delete data references,
+* Re-notify stakeholders of existing data references,
 * Delegate the storage of files (if any) to `Storage Management`.

-To edit this repository, a data producer has to send **edit requests**.
+To edit this repository, a data producer has to send **requests**.

 At the moment, 2 API are available :

-* Messaging API ([AMQP](https://www.amqp.org/)) allows to publish creation, patch or deletion requests on specific exchanges.
+* Messaging API ([AMQP](https://www.amqp.org/)) allows to publish creation, reference, patch, deletion and notification requests on specific exchanges.
 * HTTP REST API allows to submit creation requests (as `POST` HTTP requests), update requests (as `PATCH` HTTP requests) or deletion requests (as `DELETE` HTTP requests).

 ![Feature management architectural concepts](/assets/schemas/feature_management/architectural_concepts_fem.png)